Wilson Mar bio photo

 4. Global scale

-Global operations means that translations in various languages become available together when the product ships.
+Global operations mean that translations in various languages become available together when the product ships.
 That requires massive coordination.

 When a large business goes down, a lot of money is lost.
 So to reduce recovery time for live databases faltering, an enterprise would log-ship every single add or update across the sea to a duplicate hot site ready to take over.
 However, several countries (such as Germany, Singapore, etc.) mandate that it’s citizen’s data not leave its sovereign territory.